Bark (Jefferson Airplane album): Original vinyl LP release

 The original vinyl LP release featured an outer paper bag with the "JA" logo as though it were bought in a grocery store with the "JA" emblem as an homage to the original A&P supermarket chain logo.
 The bag was wrapped around the record, which was also inside paper.
 Inside the bag itself was a cardboard cover for storing the record, that featured a fish with human false teeth wrapped in paper and tied with string.
 Also inside the bag was a lyrics sheet insert, colored as pink "butcher paper".
 The paper bag became the cover art for the CD releases, and the fish image appeared on the CD itself.

 Critical reaction

 In The Rolling Stone Record Guide (1st edition, 1979), editor John Swenson wrote: "After Balin left, the group literally fell apart.
-A cursory listen to the wretched Bark (deleted) will prove the point."
+A cursory listen to the wretched Bark … will prove the point."

 Lester Bangs' original Rolling Stone review (Nov.
 11, 1971) was much more favorable: "If you ask me, Bark is the 'Plane's most magnanimous opus since After Bathing at Baxter's, and even if its woof and whissshh ain't quite as supersonic as some of their other platters, it'll getcha there on time just like an amyl nitrite TV Dinner garnished this time with a little Valium.
 And the zingy rush that Jorma's and Jack's reps rest on streams as strongly as ever just a bit below the surface of the music with a motion seconded in places by the always judicious application of Papa John's sweet gypsy-blue fiddle."